d2l-ai/d2l-en/chapter_introduction/index.md

 to fulfill our request.
 Once launched, the Maps app identified a number of routes.
 Next to each route, the phone displayed a predicted transit time.
-While we fabricated this story for pedagogical convenience, it demonstrates that in the span of just a few seconds, our everyday interactions with a smart phone can engage several machine learning models.
+While this story was fabricated for pedagogical convenience, it demonstrates that in the span of just a few seconds, our everyday interactions with a smart phone can engage several machine learning models.